 Think of it as if you would feel sore after exercising.
 Massages can invigorate regions of your body that you haven’t focused on lately.
 You may overlook this spot.
 It can cause pressure, while a massage highlights your overlooking areas.

-As noted, it’s widespread to feel sore after massage therapy.
+As noted, it’s widespread to feel sore after your massage session.
 Though most people don’t realize this, those who get a massage will quickly pick it up.
 The method promotes blood and supplements to your muscles while disposing of poisons.

 You might encounter irritation and touchiness in regions that need massages.
 For example, if you have neck torment after a massage, you may have a lot of pressure.
 You might have restricted adaptability in your neck because of work and twisting it repeatedly.